 The club is a branch of the British Sub-Aqua Club (BSAC), and governed according to a constitution.
 It is run by a committee that is elected by the membership each year at an Annual General Meeting in October.

 Any paid-up member can stand for election to the committee but, as a branch of the BSAC, the positions of Chairman, Secretary, Treasurer, and Diving Officer are only open to diving members.
 Training, Boat, and Equipment Officers are also elected members of the committee, and are responsible to the Diving Officer.

 Each committee member has a particular area of responsibility within the club.
 The committee meets roughly once a month, at a committee member's house.
 If you would like to help out or get more involved, come and talk to a committee member and find out what it's all about - we can always do with more hands to help run things!

-Oversees the general operation of the club and keeps us all in order at club and committee meetings.
+Attempts to oversees the general operation of the club and keeps us all in order at club and committee meetings.
 However a strong and capable committee, makes this an easy job.

 The Diving Officer (DO) is responsible for all diving-related activity, overseeing safety and training, and for supporting business such as equipment and the boat.